syncfusion-content/xamarin-docs/Xamarin/SfSchedule/DayView.md

 ![Schedule customize time slot height day view](daymodule_images/dayview_height.png)

 ### Adjust the Time Interval height based on the StartTime and EndTime
-TimeIntervalHeight will be adjusting automatically based on the StartTime and EndTime value of the Schedule.
-When set the time interval height as -1 timeslots will arranged automatically with in the screen height.
+`TimeIntervalHeight` will be adjusting automatically based on the `StartTime` and `EndTime` value of the `DayLabelSettings` in Schedule.
+When, set the time interval height as -1 timeslots will arranged automatically with in the screen height in `DayView`.

 ## Change Working hours